ahegel/genre-ML-classification/genre_clustering_readme.md

 On Goodreads, users can create "shelves" to group similar books in their collection.
 But since there are over 15,000 shelves on Goodreads, to understand the types of shelves that exist and how people are using them, we need some way to simplify the data.
 By algorithmically grouping shelves into clusters using machine learning, we can automatically create collections of shelves that function similarly and reflect new types of literary genres that emerge on Goodreads.
 These new genres allow us to see patterns of similarity in shelving at a larger scale than we could through manual examination.
 By clustering shelves into genres, we can visualize genre on Goodreads in a way that reflects how people are actually using the site, rather than relying on pre-established definitions of genre.

 ## Following along
 The experiment outlined here walks through the code in [`genre_clustering.py`](https://github.com/ahegel/machine-learning-genre/blob/master/genre_clustering.py).
-To run the experiment on your own data, replace `goodreadsshelves_sample.json` with your own Goodreads shelving data and then run `genre_clustering.py` with your desired settings.
+To run the experiment on your own data, replace `goodreadsshelves_sample.json` with your own Goodreads shelving data and then run [`genre_clustering.py`](https://github.com/ahegel/machine-learning-genre/blob/master/genre_clustering.py) with your desired settings.

 ## Get bookshelf data
 On Goodreads, each book has a list of "shelves" readers have placed the book on.
 We're going to cluster these shelves into genres by grouping shelves that have similar books on them.
 To start, we need data from Goodreads that shows each book, which shelves that book has been placed on, and how many times it was placed on that shelf, for as many books as possible.
-We can generate a file like this for historical Goodreads data using the Goodreads Shelves Wayback Spider in my [`web-scrapers` repository](https://github.com/ahegel/web-scrapers).
-In `genre_clustering.py`, the function `get_wayback_shelf_data()` reads this information from a json file with shelving data from a Goodreads shelf page ([example](https://www.goodreads.com/work/shelves/4640799)).
-One item from that file looks like this:
+We can generate a file like this for historical Goodreads data using the Goodreads Shelves Wayback Spider in my [web-scrapers repository](https://github.com/ahegel/web-scrapers).
+In [`genre_clustering.py`](https://github.com/ahegel/machine-learning-genre/blob/master/genre_clustering.py), the function `get_wayback_shelf_data()` reads this information from a json file with shelving data from a [Goodreads shelf page](https://www.goodreads.com/work/shelves/4640799) ([example file](https://github.com/ahegel/machine-learning-genre/blob/master/goodreadsshelves_sample.json)).
+One simple item looks like this:

 ```json
 {